saidie/redis-wavelettree/README.md

 - Time complexity: O(N log A)
 - Space complexity: O(N log A)

-Builds a wavelet tree from the list given by the specified key and stores it in destination.
+Builds a wavelet tree from the list given by the specified `key` and stores it in `destination`.

 ### `wvltr.access`